FREE Mobile phone rental in South Africa

 Metropolitan Bus Service

-The more conventional buses is the metropolitan bus service.
-The service is covering the whole city area of Cape Town.The metropolitan bus service is operating from the Grand Parade Station (at the main train station on Strand Street).
+The Metropolitan Bus Service is covering the whole city area of Cape Town.The bus service is operating from the Grand Parade Station (at the main train station on Strand Street).

 Problems: Let's say it like this – there are not too many buses in Cape Town … and they are not going everywhere…